ADLINK/ec-fwupd/README.md

 <br>

-* Display the BMC version on your target device
+* Display the EC version on your target device

   ```
   $ ad-ec-fwupd -d -t